-- The port receives data packets without a VLAN tagging. - The port receives data packets with VLAN priority information (VLAN ID 0, priority tagged). - The VLAN ID in the tag of the data packet differs from the VLAN ID of the port.
+- The port receives data packets without a VLAN tagging. - The port receives data packets with VLAN priority information (VLAN ID 0, priority tagged). - The VLAN tagging of the data packet differs from the VLAN ID of the port.

 Note: The settings are effective only if the VLAN-unaware mode function is inactive.
 See the Switching > Global dialog.